 Do I recommend this book?
 Yep!

 I will say that this book is written more for a general education teacher, BUT it will certainly be super helpful for a special education teacher too.
-As with any advice that is given, you have to use your best judgement in each situation with a parent to do what is right for the child.
+As with any advice that is given, you have to use your best judgment in each situation with a parent to do what is right for the child.

 With that being said, there are a few (about a dozen) phrases that I, personally, would never use in a conversation with a parent.

-HOWEVER, the author gives great advice on words to avoid using when conversing with parents, and appropriate phrases to use in different types of conflicts we may be a part of as a child’s teacher.
-I really liked all of the different positive ways to give students feedback, and the comments that we could potentially use for report cards and IEP progress reports.
+HOWEVER, the author gives great advice on words to avoid using when conversing with parents and appropriate phrases to use in different types of conflicts we may be a part of as a child’s teacher.
+I really liked all of the different positive ways to give students feedback and the comments that we could potentially use for report cards and IEP progress reports.

-At the end, there are some special ed specific phrases to use when recommending testing for a child who does not have services yet
+At the end, there are some special ed-specific phrases to use when recommending testing for a child who does not have services yet.